 Our greatest glory is not in never falling, but in rising every time we fall.

 Emotional pain, like physical pain, is a signal that something needs to change.
-Students know to see a doctor for an ache or cough that won’t go away, but where can you turn to gain support and guidance for the anxiety or feelings of depression that won’t go away?
+Students know to see a doctor for an ache or cough that won’t go away, but where can students turn for support and guidance for the anxiety or feelings of depression that won’t go away?
 For some students, counseling can be part of the solution.

 - Counselors act as facilitators to help students better understand themselves and the world around them.